cludden/protoc-gen-nexus-temporal/README.md

-# protoc-gen-nexus-temporal
+# protoc-gen-go-nexus-temporal

-A Protobuf plugin for generating Temporal Nexus code.
+A Protobuf plugin for generating Temporal Nexus Go workflow clients.

 **⚠️ EXPERIMENTAL: Generated code structure is subject to change as feedback is collected. ⚠️**